avatsaev/ngx-raven/src/lib/README.md

 Raven will initialize and install itself after the injection, all exceptions will be automatically sent to your Sentry server.

-You can use the RavenService to access raven instance inside your components or other services
+You can use the RavenService to access raven instance inside your components or other services:

 ```typescript